wimmatthyssen/Azure-and-Hybrid-Management/README.md

 # Azure-Management
-This repository contains the ARM Templates and scripts used to manage an Azure environment.🚀
+This repository contains the Azure PowerShell scripts and ARM Templates to manage an Azure environment.🚀

-You can find more information about the ARM Templates and scripts on my blog: https://wmatthyssen.com
+You can find more information about these scripts and ARM Templates on my blog: https://wmatthyssen.com